 There are several types of 2FA available based on either something you know, something you have or something you are.
 Examples include:

-software, such as Authenticator app, that sends a notification to your smart phone (or tablet) or provides a temporary access code.
-Once you’ve installed one, you can use the same app when setting up 2FA on any accounts which offer this option.
+- software, such as authenticator app, that sends a notification to your smart phone (or tablet) or provides a temporary access code — once you’ve installed one, you can often use the same app when setting up 2FA on any accounts which offer this option

 Some accounts, for example MYOB, also give you a list of backup codes when you switch on 2FA.
 When asked for a code you can use one of these, but each code will only work once, so you'll need to create more when you've used them all.
 Backup codes are really useful if you need to log in without a phone to hand.
 You will need to store the codes somewhere safe.

 Do I have to use 2FA every time I access a service?